 For Wedeking, his network and his focus on alternatives are the product of his 20-year tenure at global macro hedge fund Caxton Associates, where he served as the director of alternative investments and the portfolio manager for the Caxton Select, the firm’s multi-strategy fund of funds.

 ‘We try to be intellectually honest with how we identify our ideas.
-We will never say that we will never use a database or that we never go to a conference…that’s not our thinking’ Wedeking says.
+We never say that we will never use a database or that we never go to a conference…that’s not our thinking,’ Wedeking says.

 ‘We’ve got a lot of information coming into the firm every day.
 Some of that comes from my background working at a global macro fund for a long period of time, where we had lots of great information coming in all the time.’

 One such network-driven find was a long/short event-driven financials fund, which the team heard about through Wedeking’s network.
 This enabled the team to invest when the fund had just $100 million in assets.

 The fund manager had been running a strategy inside a larger hedge fund for many years.
 When they broke away to launch their own shop, Wedeking was alerted by a friend who suggested that he should look at the fund’s thesis, which aimed to capitalize on the trend of consolidation taking place among small banks.